 Is it safe to travel in Morocco as a tourist?

 Generally, yes.
 Standard precautions apply: keep valuables out of sight, use licensed taxis, ignore aggressive touts, and trust your instincts in crowded areas.
-Solo female travellers can absolutely visit safely with a little extra preparation — our solo female travel in Morocco guide covers that in depth.
+Solo female travellers can absolutely visit safely with a little extra preparation — our Marrakech safety guide covers the details in depth.

 How much should I budget for a week in Morocco?